When Is the Best Time

 - The Berghotel Bastei in the heart of the National Park and next to the famous Bastei Bridge is the best choice if you are limited in time.
 You couldn't wish for a better location.
 The balconies have spectacular views.
 The breakfast buffet offers a huge variety, and the panorama restaurant is perfect for bringing the day to a close with an excellent dinner.
 Lots of hikes can be done from here as well.

 - Bad Schandau (Hotel List) is a small town ideally located in the middle of the National Park, close to all attractions and hiking trails Saxonian Switzerland offers.
 Check out the many hotels and get the best prices for Bad Schandau.

 - We like the little village Schmilka with an exceptional organic bakery, the "Schmicksche Mühle", and the organic boutique brewery most.
 They also offer delicious food which you can enjoy in the beer garden of the old school "Zur Alten Schule".
 There are some excellent guest-houses in the area all close to the National Park.

 Directly behind the hotel starts the "Painters Way", a gorgeous hike up to the most famous rocks.
 The bus for hikers departs 200 meters away.
 Schmilka is located next to the German-Czech border and one of our favourite hikes to the "Prebischtor".
 More about the different hiking trails in the description.

 For those who are limited in time, you can either take a train from Dresden to Rathen or book a guided tour.
 The train (S-Bahn) from Dresden Central Station to Rathen operates at least twice each hour.
 From here you can take a ferry boat to cross the river Elbe.
-You can't miss the ferry; signs are leading to the jetty.
+You can't miss the ferry; signs leading to the jetty.
 After the short ferry ride, it’s a steep trail along with many steps through the forest to the Bastei Bridge.
 However, consider that there is much more to explore than this picturesque and famous bridge.
-To discover this excellent hiking region, you can book a guided trip from Dresden to the Elbe Sandstone Mountains as well.
+To discover this excellent hiking region, you can also book a guided trip from Dresden to the Elbe Sandstone Mountains.

 Best Tours from Dresden and Prague